 Publicly traded companies must meet several reporting requirements, including listing company stock in their balance sheet.
 Generally, the company will need to provide information on their outstanding and issued shares on their website or on the website of a local stock exchange.

 If you need help understanding issued shares vs. outstanding shares, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.